natasadkov/BIMarathin2022/README.md

 Problem Statement:
-How categorizing of body fat corelates with categorizing of BMI index
+How categorizing of body fat corelates with categorizing of BMI index based on the data set with 251 observations

 Business Justification: